kubernetes/enhancements/keps/sig-api-machinery/5080-ordered-namespace-deletion/README.md

 ### Goals

-1. Introduce an Opinionated Deletion Order: Implement a mechanism while namespace deletion to prioritize the deletion of certain resource types before others based on logical dependencies and security considerations (e.g., Pods deleted before NetworkPolicies).
+1. Introduce an Opinionated Deletion Order: Implement a mechanism while namespace deletion to prioritize the deletion of certain resource types before others based on logical dependencies and security considerations (e.g., Pods deleted before NetworkPolicies).2

-2. Enhance Security During Namespace Deletion: Ensure that critical security resources (e.g., NetworkPolicies, RoleBindings) remain in place until all their dependent resources are safely deleted, thereby eliminating windows of vulnerability.

-3. Maintain Predictability and Consistency: Provide a more deterministic deletion process to improve user confidence and debugging during namespace cleanup.
+2. Maintain Predictability and Consistency: Provide a more deterministic deletion process to improve user confidence and debugging during namespace cleanup.

-4. Integrate with Existing Kubernetes Concepts: Build on the namespace deletion’s current architecture without introducing breaking changes to existing APIs or workflows.
+3. Integrate with Existing Kubernetes Concepts: Build on the namespace deletion’s current architecture without introducing breaking changes to existing APIs or workflows.

-5. Be safe - don’t introduce unresolvable deadlocks.
+4. Be safe - don’t introduce unresolvable deadlocks.

-6. Make the most common dependency - workloads and the policies that govern them - safe by default for all types of policies, including CRDs, unless specifically opted out.
+5. Make the most common dependency - workloads and the policies that govern them - safe by default for all types of policies, including CRDs, unless specifically opted out.

 ### Non-Goals